 Wrapping Up

-To sum up, both educational programs — MBA and MIM, have their list of benefits and limitations.
-It would be best to decide which one suits you the best and fulfills your dedication towards achieving a goal.
+To sum up, both educational programs: MBA and MIM, have their list of benefits and limitations.
+It would be best to decide which one suits you the best and fulfils your dedication towards achieving a goal.